Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 }
 ```

-However, you will more commonly use `lib.mkDefault` which sets a configuration value with priority `1000`.
+However, you will more commonly use `lib.mkDefault` which defines a configuration option with priority `1000`.
 Typically you'll use `lib.mkDefault` if you want to override the default value of an option, while still allowing a downstream user to override the option yet again at the normal priority (`100`).

 ### `mkIf`

-`mkIf` is far-and-away the most widely used NixOS module primitive, because you can use `mkIf` to selectively enable certain configuration settings based on the value of another configuration setting.
+`mkIf` is far-and-away the most widely used NixOS module primitive, because you can use `mkIf` to selectively enable certain options based on the value of another option.

 An extremely common idiom from Nixpkgs is to use `mkIf` in conjunction with an `enable` option, like this: